dotnet/docs-maui/docs/deployment/performance.md

 - Avoid trying to create asynchronous constructors.
 Instead, use lifecycle events or separate initialization logic to correctly `await` any initialization.
 For more information, see [Async Constructors](https://blog.stephencleary.com/2013/01/async-oop-2-constructors.html) on blog.stephencleary.com.
 - Use the lazy task pattern to avoid waiting for asynchronous operations to complete during app startup.
 For more information, see [AsyncLazy](https://devblogs.microsoft.com/pfxteam/asynclazyt/).
 - Create a task wrapper for existing asynchronous operations, that don't use the TAP, by creating `TaskCompletionSource<T>` objects.
 These objects gain the benefits of `Task` programmability, and enable you to control the lifetime and completion of the associated `Task`.
 For more information, see [The Nature of TaskCompletionSource](https://devblogs.microsoft.com/pfxteam/the-nature-of-taskcompletionsourcetresult/).
 - Return a `Task` object, instead of returning an awaited `Task` object, when there's no need to process the result of an asynchronous operation.
 This is more performant due to less context switching being performed.
 - Use the Task Parallel Library (TPL) Dataflow library in scenarios such as processing data as it becomes available, or when you have multiple operations that must communicate with each other asynchronously.
 For more information, see [Dataflow (Task Parallel Library)](/dotnet/standard/parallel-programming/dataflow-task-parallel-library).

 ### UI

+The following guidelines should be followed when using the TAP with UI controls:

 - Call an asynchronous version of an API, if it's available.
 This will keep the UI thread unblocked, which will help to improve the user's experience with the app.
 - Update UI elements with data from asynchronous operations on the UI thread, to avoid exceptions being thrown.
 However, updates to the `ListView.ItemsSource` property will automatically be marshaled to the UI thread.
 For information about determining if code is running on the UI thread, see [Create a thread on the UI thread](~/platform-integration/appmodel/main-thread.md).